© 2020 by Raymond Cannefax

 In my youth, I often pleaded to the driving public, arm extended, thumb in the air, asking to hitch a ride to wherever I needed to go.
 Usually the trips were short, six to twenty miles, but regardless the distance, it was usually a pleasure to ride with a stranger and chat about whatever; topics often previously unexplored by me.
 I was young and learning about life The rides I hitched were often learning experiences, and most were enjoyable.

 Weather is a factor.
-People are more apt to offer a lift if it is excruciatingly hot outside, or if it is raining or incredibly cold.
+People are more apt to offer a stranger a lift if it is excruciatingly hot outside, or if it is raining, or if it is incredibly cold.
 In inclement weather, drivers show pity for the less fortunate, those asking for a lift by standing roadside, arm extended, thumb in the air.
 Good weather brings fewer drivers to slow and stop to pick up a hitcher, but those who do stop inevitably engage in conversations about whatever, maybe even politics.
 Sometimes the conversations reach a level of intensity that the drivers will deviate from their route to take hitchhikers to their desired destination or a convenient junction just to keep the conversation going longer.
 And there have been incidents where the drivers pull over and ask the hitchhiker to get out, regardless of where they might be.
-These sort of incidents are usually caused when politics become the main topic.
+These sort of incidents are usually caused when politics become the primary topic of the conversation.

 Risk?
 I have not experienced adverse situations while hitchhiking during my younger days, or when I’ve giving a hitcher a ride.
 But yes, risks do exist.
-In the words of Thomas Jefferson, “There is no reward, without risk?”
+In the words of Thomas Jefferson, “There is no reward, without risk.”
 Take the risk, give the hitchhiker a ride and learn of things you may have never previously given thought or consideration.
-Back roads offer rewards that may not be experienced in the coming years or by the end of this decade.
+Back roads offer rewards that may not be experienced in the coming years, perhaps by the end of this decade, 2020.
 Like a fine wine, they are there to be enjoyed before the last drop drips out of the mouth of that bottle.
-In the words of a more current writer, Ernest Hemingway firmly declared: “What reward, without risk!” - It was not a question.
+In the words of a more current writer, Ernest Hemingway borrowed Jefferson's words and firmly declared: “What reward, without risk!” - It was not a question.

 COMMENTARY AND INPUT IS ALWAYS APPRECIATED AND ENCOURAGED:

-In the not too distant past, when rolling down country roads, I would spot someone with arm extended, thumb in the air, politely and silently standing at the side of the road, asking to be given a lift, a hitchhiker.
+In the not too distant past, when rolling down country roads, I would spot someone with arm extended, thumb in the air, politely and silently standing at the side of the road, asking to be given a lift, a hitchhiker, a hitcher.

 I postulate that our Interstate highways, or perhaps our nation’s economic improvements, are responsible for not having seen a hitcher in years.
 I drive back roads whenever possible, roads where the pace is slower, the scenery is better, where there are fewer cars.
-Even on these back roads, the hitchhiker seems to slowly meld into America’s past.
-Occasionally I encounter farm implements and my pace slows even more until it is safe to pass,allowing me more time to enjoy the beauty of these back roads I travel.
-Occasionally I still encounter someone with arm extended and thumb in the air.
+Even on these back roads, the hitchhiker seems to have slowly melded into America’s past.
+Occasionally I encounter farm implements and my pace slows even more until it is safe to pass, allowing me more time to enjoy the beauty of these back roads I travel.
+And on rare occasions, I still encounter someone with arm extended, thumb in the air.
 Almost always, I stop and offer assistance with their need for transportation.